Lake Louise Hikes: 10 Trails We Recommend as Locals

 Elevation Gain: 385 m.

-Learn more about why this is one of our favorite Lake Louise hikes in our full blog post about the Lake Agnes Tea House Trail
+Learn more about why this is one of our favourite Lake Louise hikes in our full blog post about the Lake Agnes Tea House Trail

 3. The Big Beehive Trail